 - Taste and adjust flavor as needed, then add romaine lettuce or kale, and toss.
 Set aside.

-- To make chickpeas, add drained, dried chickpeas to a separate mixing bowl.
-Add coconut oil, 3 Tbsp hot sauce, garlic powder, and a pinch of salt - toss to combine/coat.
+- To make chickpeas, add drained, towel-dried chickpeas to a separate mixing bowl.
+Add coconut oil, 3 Tbsp hot sauce (amount as original recipe is written // adjust if altering batch size), garlic powder, and a pinch of salt – toss to combine/coat.

 - Heat a metal or cast-iron skillet over medium heat.
 Once hot, add chickpeas and sauté for 3-5 minutes, mashing a few chickpeas gently with a spoon to create texture (see photo).

-- Once chickpeas are hot and slightly dried out, remove from heat and add remaining 1 Tbsp hot sauce.
+- Once chickpeas are hot and slightly dried out, remove from heat and add remaining 1 Tbsp hot sauce (amount as original recipe is written // adjust if altering batch size).
 Stir to combine.
 Set aside.

 - To assemble, top each wrap with a generous portion of the dressed romaine salad, and top with 1/4 cup buffalo chickpeas and a sprinkle of diced tomatoes, avocado, and/or onion (optional).